-Things have changed quite dramatically since COVID-19, and many aspects of health outside of the obvious dangers of the virus have been impacted.
-What are these challenges we face, and what can employers do to ensure their employees still feel supported and healthy?
+Things have changed quite dramatically since the COVID-19 pandemic, and many aspects of health outside of the obvious dangers of the virus have been impacted.
+What are these challenges we face, and what can employers do to ensure their employees still feel supported with employee wellness programs?

 Remote work has become the norm for many of us, and with that comes some specific challenges:

 The blurring of work/life boundaries is not a new thing, but the pandemic has certainly accelerated what was already happening.
 Working from home can, in some cases, impact stress levels because work and life are no longer as separate as they were before.
 There are ways to mitigate this, however.
 Encourage your remote employees to have a separate workstation from the rest of their living space (as much as possible) and to have a start and end time to their workday.
 Setting these boundaries will help keep the necessary delineation between work and home more clear, and reduce the stress employees feel.

 Working from home means many of us are working longer hours.
 It is much easier now to sit at home while working and get lost in projects.
 During the pandemic, the average employee is working nearly an hour longer every day.
 Longer hours aren’t always bad, but sustained longer hours can lead to burnout, stress, and a drop in productivity.
 Setting up programs to encourage employees to get out or try something new will help revitalize employee outlook and morale.
 Setting up such a program doesn’t have to be hard, either.
 It can be as simple as offering a stipend for outdoor gear, or a program for additional time off.